i5possible/ethers-example/README.md

 Start a test network using ganache-cli.

-Run `yarn install && yarn start` to start this project.
+Run `npm install && npm run start` to start this project.

 Connect the wallet using Localhost:8545 at MetaMask.
 Restore the account to the wallet.